bl4ck3lk/mpcpraktikum/README.md

 As well as some parameters for the compiler, which are already pre-configured in the Makefile.
 For more details see the [CULA Sparse reference](http://www.culatools.com/cula_sparse_programmers_guide/).

 ### OpenCV
-This implementation was developed and tested with OpenCV 2.4.5
+This implementation was developed and tested with [OpenCV 2.4.5](http://opencv.org/downloads.html) (compiled with support for CUDA).

-Add this line to your application's Gemfile:

-    gem 'sauce_whisk'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install sauce_whisk
+Environment variables to be set:

+    #export PKG_CONFIG_PATH=/path/to/OpenCV-2.4.5/lib/pkgconfig
+    #export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/OpenCV-2.4.5/lib

 ## Usage